 Disputing a credit card charge may take time.
 But winning a dispute is possible, especially if you’re aware of the laws that protect you and you have plenty of documents that can help your case.

 Just remember that merchants have rights too.
-And even if you think a credit card dispute has been settled, the retailer may still come after you.
-That’s why it’s important to keep up with any paperwork related to the dispute even after it’s over, just in case.
+And even if you think a credit card dispute is over, the retailer may still come after you.
+It’s important to keep up with any paperwork in relation to the dispute even after it’s over.

 Photo credit: ©iStock.com/AntonioGuillem, ©iStock.com/FS-Stock, ©iStock.com/AzmanL